adi-cohen/part2/README.md

 ### Test the program

-you can test the program by runnig the following command,
+you can test the program by runnig the following command.

 ```
 python3 auto_client.py -vv
 ```
+its runs [python code](https://github.com/adi-cohen/part2/blob/master/auto_client.py) that will be the client. the client sent [this](https://github.com/adi-cohen/part2/blob/master/matrix_test_in.txt) matrix for the server.

+ *pay attention* - run the program first and then the python code, so the server listen and wait for the client.